mada-muniraja/appwrite-console/README.md

-# Appwrite Console Desktop App
+# Appwrite Console Cross-Platform App

-This is an unofficial desktop app for [Appwrite Console](https://cloud.appwrite.io/) console made with [Tauri](https://tauri.app/).
+This is an unofficial cross-platform app for [Appwrite Console](https://cloud.appwrite.io/) made with [Tauri](https://tauri.app/).

-The app is a simple wrapper around the Appwrite console web interface, allowing you to access the console from a native desktop app.
+The app is a simple wrapper around the Appwrite console web interface, allowing you to access the console from a native application on any operating system.

 ## Build the app using source

-1. Clone the repository and change into the directory.
+1. Clone the repository and navigate to the project directory.
-2. Install the dependencies with `cargo install tauri-cli` and `npm install`.
+2. Install the required tools using `cargo install tauri-cli` and `npm install`.
-3. Run `npm run build` to build the frontend.
+3. Build the frontend by executing `npm run build`.
-4. Run `npx tauri build` to build the app.
+4. Compile the application with `npx tauri build`.

 ## Recommended IDE Setup